 To get the most out of the course, you should first complete the assigned readings using active reading strategies and note-taking.
 Then review any supplemental materials (e.g., PowerPoints) that I may post.
 Once you have completed your readings and have processed the information, complete the required activities and/or assignments with great detail and thoughtfulness.
-If you do not understand my expectations, please post to our "Questions for Dr. Duffin" discussion board.
+Please review any feedback that you are given to help you improve throughout the course.
+You will be working on several projects throughout the course, so please refer to the assignment instructions, rubrics, and schedule for more information.